 Laboratory for Information and Decision Systems

-Work in Optimization looks at analytical and computational methods for solving optimization problems arising in engineering and operations research.
-It has applications in communication networks, control theory, power systems, machine learning, and computer-aided manufacturing.
-In addition to linear, nonlinear, dynamic, convex, and network programming, the solution of large-scale problems exploiting algebraic structure and simulation-based methods is examined.
+Optimization: This area aims to develop analytical and computational methods for solving optimization problems in engineering, data science, and operations research, with applications in communication networks, control theory, power systems, machine learning, and computer-aided manufacturing.
+In addition to linear, nonlinear, dynamic, convex, and network programming, methods that exploit the algebraic structure of large-scale problems as well as simulation-based methods are also studied.

 Systems Theory, Control, and Autonomy: This area deals with all aspects of system identification, inference, estimation, control, and learning for feedback systems.
 Theoretical research includes quantification of fundamental capabilities and limitations of feedback systems, development of practical methods and algorithms for decision making under uncertainty, robot sensing and perception, inference and control over networks, as well as architecting and coordinating autonomy-enabled infrastructures for transportation, energy, and beyond.

 Networks: This area includes communications, information theory, and networking, with applications ranging from wireless systems to data centers and the Internet of Things, with an emphasis on fundamental limits on communications systems, optimal resource allocation schemes, and the design of optimal architectures and control algorithms for data centers and cloud networks.
 It also includes the analysis of social networks and of agent interactions in networked systems, with applications ranging from the analysis of large-scale social network data to the study of dynamics and risk in large interconnected financial, transportation, and power systems.